PengNi/basemods_spark/README.md

 3. #### Python 2.x and required Python libraries

     If your OS doesn't have python 2.x installed, you should install it.
-Install package *py4j*, *pyspark* to your python environment if you need to.
+Install *h5py*, *numpy*, *pydoop* in your python environment.
+Install package *py4j*, *pyspark* in your python environment if you need to.

 ### How to use basemods_spark